-Walmart/Sam’s has never been an employee-friendly organization, but this latest move also spits in the face of its customers.
+Walmart/Sam’s has never been an employee-friendly organization, but this move was a spit in the face of its customers.
 And, as a result, its customers should respond appropriately.
 Whether directly impacted by a local store closing or not, it’s time to take action.
+Let’s talk about how you can get a Sam’s Club membership fee refund, at least.

 Can you Get Your Sam’s Club Membership Fee Refunded?

 Lovely.
-And it applies to all three Sam’s Club membership options:
+And it applies to both Sam’s Club membership options:

 How to Get a Sam’s Club Membership Fee Refund